Krein signatures of transfer operators for half-space topological insulators: Time-reversal symmetry as Real structure

 The TRS is then passed on to the half-space operators $\widehat{H}$.
 Only Hamiltonians with TRS will be considered in this section.
 Then the associated transfer operators satisfy

-Here the $\one$ is in the grading of \eqref{eq-transferopdef} and $\IS$ acts on the spin degree of freedom $\CM^r$ of the Krein spaces $(\Kk,I\otimes\one)$ and $(\widehat{\Kk},I\otimes\one)$ respectively.
+Here the $\one$ is in the grading of \eqref{eq-transferopdef} and $\IS$ acts on the spin degree of freedom of the Krein spaces $(\Kk,I\otimes\one)$ and $(\widehat{\Kk},I\otimes\one)$ respectively.
 Hence $\one\otimes\IS$ induces a Real structure which is even or odd pending on whether the spin is integer or half-integer.
 Furthermore, $I\otimes\one$ and $\one\otimes\IS$ commute.
-Hence the Real Krein spaces $\Kk$ and $\widehat{\Kk}$ are of kind $(-1,1,1)$ or $(-1,-1,1)$ pending on whether the TRS is even or odd.
-For any real energy the transfer operators $T_1^E$ and $\widehat{T}_1^E$ are in $\UM(\Kk,I,\IS)$ and $\UM(\widehat{\Kk},I,\IS)$ respectively.
-Furthermore, by Corollary~\ref{coro-transferophalfsectrum} the transfer operators at $E\not\in\sigma(H)$ are in the class $\GUM(\widehat{\Kk},I,\IS)$ of essentially gapped $I\otimes\one$-isometries with Real symmetry $\one\otimes\IS$.
-One of the consequences of Proposition~\ref{prop-JunitaryTRI} is that the multiplicity of the edge spectrum of a Hamiltonian with TRS is even (of course, this also follows directly from Bloch theory).
-Furthermore, for even TRS a homotopy to a trivial transfer operator $\widehat{T}_1^E$ without edge spectrum may exist due to Proposition~\ref{prop-symplecticdeform}.
-On the other hand, for odd TRS there may be a non-trivial $\ZM_2$-invariant $\Sig_2(\widehat{T}_1^E)$ by Proposition~\ref{proposi-Z2}.
+Hence the Real Krein spaces $\Kk$ and $\widehat{\Kk}$ are of kind $(-1,1,1)$ or $(-1,-1,1)$ pending on whether the TRS is even or odd (see Section~\ref{app} for the definition of a kind of a Real Krein space).
+For any real energy, the transfer operators $T_1^E$ and $\widehat{T}_1^E$ are in $\UM(\Kk,I\otimes\one,\one\otimes\IS)$ and $\UM(\widehat{\Kk},I\otimes\one,\one\otimes\IS)$ respectively (see again Section~\ref{app} for the definition of these classes of operators).
+Furthermore, by Corollary~\ref{coro-transferophalfsectrum} the transfer operators at $E\not\in\sigma(H)$ are in the class $\GUM(\widehat{\Kk},I\otimes\one,\one\otimes\IS)$ of essentially gapped $I\otimes\one$-unitaries with Real symmetry $\one\otimes\IS$.
+For even TRS there exists a homotopy from $\widehat{T}_1^E$ to a trivial transfer operator without edge spectrum exists (by adding an adequate finite dimensional perturbation as in \cite{SV}).
+On the other hand, for odd TRS the multiplicity of the edge spectrum is even (by Kramers degeneracy as in Proposition~5 of \cite{SV}).
+Nevertheless, there may be a non-trivial $\ZM_2$-invariant $\Sig_2(\widehat{T}_1^E)$ by \eqref{eq-Sig2Def}.
 An example for the latter is the Kane-Mele model \cite{KM}, see Section~\ref{sec-KM}.
+The corresponding physical effect is the quantum spin Hall effect (QSHE) \cite{KM}, see Table~1.

-\subsection{Particle-hole symmetry as Real structure}
+\section{Particle-hole symmetry as Real structure}

 The particle-hole symmetry (PHS) is a property of Bogoliubov-de Gennes Hamiltonians describing particles and anti-particles in a superconductor by an effective one-particle Hamiltonian $H$ on $\ell^2(\ZM^2)\otimes\CM^L$ of the form \eqref{eq-genH}.
 This symmetry is of the form